lab-cosmo/librascal/docs/source/dev_guide/how_to_contribute.rst

       }
   }

-Once that the method that you need as been implemented, you can save the file(s) and proceed.
+Once the method that you need has been implemented, you can save the file(s) and proceed.
 Note that adding a ``.cc`` file requires its registration in the folder's CMakeLists.txt for it to be compiled.